josechagas/little-lemon-app/README.md

 - Utilize a range of different approaches for building UI with Swift
 - Build a basic UI with the Swift Interface Builder
-- Create and control UI views with the UIKit framework
-- Create simple applications with the UIKit framework
 - Build interfaces using the SwiftUI framework
 - Utilize lists and forms in SwiftUI in order to build frameworks
 - Organize UI with the use of containers